Sonder9927/Arch-config/README.md

 [ranger](https://ranger.github.io/)
 is a console file manager with VI key bindings.

+It's supported well for images preview, so I have downloaded both `ranger` and `lf`.

+To use preview should install `ueberzug`.

+I'd like to use `lf` on my ssh.

 After set fish, I can use `r` to start.

 ## rofi
 hotkey: `<alt-d>`

 ## eva
 math, type `<alt-m>`

 ## cmatrix
 code rain